island-lang/island-lang.github.io/README.md

 ```isl
 let (r1, wait r2) = spawn (heavyCalculation1(), heavyCalculation2())
 ```
-_Note: applying `wait` to all result variables, e.g. `let (wait r1, wait r2)` or `let wait r`, is not permitted, since that would imply no concurrency and most likely would be better replaced with a simple synchronous call._

 As demonstrated, applying `spawn` to a simple function call, it is possible to compute an **individual value** in the background.
 Using streams, it is also possible to instead compute a **sequence of values** in background.